Zaoliang/functional-wheel/README.md

 Arccoding to the blog at https://kalikiana.gitlab.io/post/2022-08-04-re-inventing-the-wheel

 #### Usage:
-check unit tests or function of openQA tests which can be run in container environment directly on github.
+check unit tests or function of openQA tests which can be run in docker container directly on github.

 #### repository structure

-Thedirectories 'lib', 'tests', 'needles' are required.
+The directories 'lib', 'tests', 'needles' are required.

-'.github/workflows' is the directory.
-It contains configurations to control running tests or library files for unit tests.
+'.github/workflows' contains action, it controls running tests (here unit tests).

 ##### .github/workflows/isotovideo.yml